grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Table(body, var, from, to, step)

    evaluate while some variable ranges over interval

-   :param body: expression to evaluate multiple times
-   :param var: variable to use as loop variable
-   :param from: initial value for ``var``
-   :param to: final value for ``var``
-   :param step: step size with which ``var`` is incremented

    This command generates a list of values from ``body``, by assigning variable ``var`` values from ``from`` up to ``to``, incrementing